Skip to main content

 Finally

-You can see all the entries for this fourth and final round of our internal competition in the Galleries section of this website.
+You can see all the entries for this first round of our internal competition in the Galleries section of this website.

-Thanks to John Murray and Dennis Law, for managing the IT/image projection, & to Rob Wilkinson for handling the Prints.
+Thanks to Debbie Smyth for managing the IT/image projection, & to Colin Page for handling the Prints.

 Dan Waller